ATOMNFT/CM-Box/README.md

 <br>

- - **Hands-On Install:** <b>Or you can choose to build from source (CYD-ESP32Marauder) for a more hands on experince.
+ - **Hands-On Install:** <b>Or you can choose to build from source (<a href=https://github.com/ATOMNFT/CYD-ESP32Marauder>CYD-ESP32Marauder</a>) for a more hands on experince.
 Both options result in the same installation the second option gives you the ability to modify the files further if your comfy with that.</b>

  <br>